 Certificates originating in the United States (excluding Certificates of Islamic Slaughter issued by IS EG Halal) must be signed by a chamber of commerce but no longer require endorsement by the Egyptian embassy or consulate.
-Importers must present one set of all documents to Egypt's General Organization for Export and Import Control (see GAIN-EGYPT (EG-2018-2692) Food and Agricultural Import Regulations and Standards - FAIRS Export Certificate Report 2018).

 Meat and Poultry Products: Ministry of Agriculture and Land Reclamation Decree 1647 (1997), requires that the importer submit a request to the General Organization for Veterinary Services for the import of meat and live animals.
 The request must indicate: